jeffmcmahan/Function.check/README.md

 ![travis status](https://travis-ci.org/jeffmcmahan/Function.check.svg?branch=master)

-A simple and performant way of declaring and checking types at runtime in javascript.
+A simple and performant way of declaring and checking types at runtime in javascript---without a transpile step.

 ```sh
 npm install function.check
 ```

 ## Example
 Include the library with `require('function.check')`, and it will define a `Function#check` method, which can be used to check argument arity and types.
-Declare types using the existing javascript default value syntax, and then pass `arguments` to `<function-name>.check` as shown here:
+Declare types using the existing javascript default value syntax, and pass `arguments` to `<function-name>.check` as shown here:

 ```js
 function newUser(name = String, email = String, age = Number) {